kanidm/kanidm/kanidm_book/src/client_tools.md

 # Interacting with the Server

-To interact with Kanidm as an administration, you'll need to use our command line tools
+To interact with Kanidm as an administrator, you'll need to use our command line tools

 ## From (experimental) packages